 Guy's practice includes governance advisory work, GDPR advisory work, inquests and firearms/shotgun licensing appeals, and advisory work.

 Guy is a barrister with extensive experience in healthcare fitness to practise work.
-Guy has appeared before the General Dental Council (GDC), General Medical Council (GMC), General Pharmaceutical Council (GPhC), General Optical Council (GOC), General Osteopathic Council (GOsC), and Health and Care Professions Council (HCPC).
+Guy has appeared before the General Medical Council (GMC), General Dental Council (GDC), General Pharmaceutical Council (GPhC), General Optical Council (GOC), General Osteopathic Council (GOsC), and Health and Care Professions Council (HCPC).

-Guy has been instructed across the full range of cases brought by these regulators including some of the most complex and lengthy of hearings, often appearing against leading juniors and silks.
-The types of cases Guy has appeared in include:
+Guy is instructed across the full range of cases brought by these regulators including some of the most complex and lengthy of hearings, often appearing against leading juniors and silks.
+The types of cases Guy has appears in include: